Salamis, Cyprus: Christianity

 In what is known as the "First Missionary Journey", Paul the Apostle and the Cypriot-born Barnabas made Salamis their first destination, landing there after heading out from Antioch of Syria. here they proclaimed Christ in the Jewish synagogues before proceeding through the rest of the island (Acts 13:1-5).
 Tradition says that Barnabas preached in Alexandria and Rome, and was stoned to death at Salamis around AD 61.
 He is considered the founder of the Church of Cyprus.
 His bones are believed to be located in the nearby monastery named after him.

+Constantia

 Several earthquakes led to the destruction of Salamis at the beginning of the 4th century.
 The town was rebuilt under the name Constantia by Constantius II (337–361) and became an Episcopal seat, the most famous occupant of which was Saint Epiphanius.
 Emperor Constantius II helped the Salaminians not only for the reconstruction of their city but also by relieving them from paying taxes for a short period.
 The silting of the harbour led to a gradual decline of the town.

 Salamis was finally abandoned during the Arab invasions of the 7th century after destructions by Mu'awiya I (661–680).
 The inhabitants moved to Arsinoë (Famagusta).